 yes (that means that the number of participants is limited and that you might not get a place in this course)

-Since there is a growing demand from the part of our students to participate in this project, a place cannot be guaranteed.
+Since there is a high demand from the part of our students to participate in this project, a place cannot be guaranteed.
 Interested students have to undergo a selection.
 The application process consists of written applications and interviews.

 Applications for the National Model UN will be accepted by 23 October 2022.

-- a CV with personal information (name, address, e-mail, FU student ID no. [Matrikelnummer], telephone no., age, international experience, photo, study program and previous years of studies)
+- a CV with personal information (name, address, e-mail, telephone number, age, FU student ID no. [Matrikelnummer], international experience, photo, study program and previous years of studies)

 - a short letter of motivation (in English, ca. 100 words)